 - Vegan wraps

-It’s also delicious as a creamy spread or dip for vegetable sticks.
+Also delicious as a creamy spread or dip for vegetable sticks is the eggplant cream.

-I personally love preparing it as part of a buffet alongside other dips like hummus, finger food and spreads.
-That way, everyone can take exactly what they like – and even skeptics can cautiously give the dip a try.
+Personally, I like to prepare the cream as part of a buffet along with other dips like hummus, finger foods, and creams.
+This way, everyone can take exactly what they like, and even skeptics can try the dip cautiously.

 Mutabal vs. Baba Ganoush

-When we hear eggplant dip, we often first think of baba ganoush.
-And this dip does resemble the classic.
-But mutabal is actually not just another name for baba ganoush or a lesser-known variation – it’s its own dish.
-Here are the differences between the two eggplant creams:
+When we hear eggplant dip, we often first think of Baba Ganoush.
+And this dip also strongly resembles the classic.
+But Mutabal is actually not another name for Baba Ganoush or its lesser-known variant, but a dish of its own.
+I'll show you the differences between the two eggplant creams.

 Mutabal:

-- Ingredients: Base of roasted eggplant, yogurt and tahini, with a focus on tahini
+- Ingredients: Base of roasted eggplant, yogurt, and tahini, with the focus on the tahini

 - Flavor: Nutty and slightly sweet-sour, somewhat smoky